 Patient Centricity & Need

 Companies are constantly striving to meet patients’ needs and make new delivery devices that are easier to administer and less intrusive.
 One example is long-acting injectables in the treatments of schizophrenic patients.
 Patients initially had to take tablets every day, which is easy to forget for multiple reasons.
 Now we have a delivery system, which is injected as little as four times a year.
-This helps the patients deal with their disease burdens, and not least – they also hereby receive at more effective disease treatment.
+This helps the patients deal with their disease burden.
+Importantly, they also receive more effective treatment.